-In March and September 2021, the Company executed a secured term loan agreement and an amendment with Silverview Credit Partners, L.P. (the "Silverview Loan") for an aggregate borrowing capacity of \$15,000,000.
-The Silverview Loan matures on April 15, 2025.
-The Silverview Loan accrued interest through the 18-month anniversary of the closing date at (i) a fixed rate of 10.0%, which portion was payable in cash, and (ii) at a fixed rate of 6.5%, which portion was payable in kind and added to the outstanding obligations as principal.
-Effective on the 19th month anniversary of the closing date, the Silverview Loan accrues interest at a fixed rate of 15.0% through maturity.
+In March and September 2021, the Company executed a secured term loan agreement and an amendment with Silerview Credit Partners, L.P. (the "Silerview Loan") for an aggregate borrowing capacity of \$15,000,000.
+The Silerview Loan originally matured on April 15, 2025, which was extended to October 25, 2026 as part of the Silerview Loan modification executed on October 1, 2024.
+The Silerview Loan accrued interest through the 18-month anniversary of the closing date at (i) a fixed rate of 10.0%, which portion was payable in cash, and (ii) at a fixed rate of 6.5%, which portion was payable in kind and added to the outstanding obligations as principal.
+Effective on the 19th month anniversary of the closing date, the Silerview Loan accrues interest at a fixed rate of 15.0% through maturity.
 Interest payable in cash is required to be repaid on the fifteenth day of each calendar month.
-The Company had an option to prepay the Silverview Loan with a prepayment premium up to 30.0% of the obligations during the first twenty-four months of the loan, after which time the Company can prepay the loan with no premium due.
+The Company had an option to prepay the Silerview Loan with a prepayment premium up to 30.0% of the obligations during the first twenty-four months of the loan, after which time the Company can prepay the loan with no premium due.